 If your blood pressure is elevated, your doctor may request you have more readings over the course of a few days or weeks.
 A hypertension diagnosis is rarely given after just one reading.
 Your doctor needs to see evidence of a sustained problem.
 That is to say, two numbers create a blood pressure reading:

 Systolic pressure – This is the first, or top, number.
 It indicates the pressure in your arteries when your heart beats and pumps out blood.

 Diastolic pressure – This is the second, or bottom, number.
 It’s the reading of the pressure in your arteries between beats of your heart.

 If your doctor diagnoses you with hypertension, lifestyle changes may help reduce your high blood pressure.
 If lifestyle changes alone are not enough, or if they stop being effective, your doctor may prescribe medication.
 However, the desired outcome i.e. normal blood pressure must be achieved.

 Patients who have high blood pressure need to consult a heart specialist regularly.
 If the patient is elderly, they may need assistance at home with their daily activities.
-Contact Holistic Healthcare (Pvt.)
-Limited at 03000 341 678 to talk to our healthcare professionals.
+Contact Holistic Healthcare Services at 03 111 678 679 to talk to our healthcare professionals.